boyter/boyter.org/content/posts/2011-06-28-vector-space-search-model-explained.md

 1 to 2 = 2.83
 1 to 3 = 7.28
 1 to 4 = 7.21

 ```

 Assuming now that we had a search which had the terms "boffin head head" we can work out that the next most relevant documents would be 1 (exact match) followed by 2, 4 and 3, simply by calculating out the distances and ordering by them.

 So far so good.
 Now to the next step, adding a third dimension which would represent a third word.
 It follows the same basic idea as before, just we need to do a few extra calculations' to work out which documents are closest to each other.
 I am not going to do this here but im sure you can see how its a natural progression of the idea.

-Now the "magic" of the vector space is realising that if you can work out the distance between two documents when cast in 1d (first example) 2d (second example) and 3d space, you can continue to do so in 4d, 5d, 6d etc&#8230; You can't represent it in the physical world, but in the mathematical world it works perfectly.
+Now the "magic" of the vector space is realizing that if you can work out the distance between two documents when cast in 1d (first example) 2d (second example) and 3d space, you can continue to do so in 4d, 5d, 6d etc&#8230; You can't represent it in the physical world, but in the mathematical world it works perfectly.
 This is the trick behind the vector space model and how it calculates how close any documents are.

 Additional reading over the topic can be found here,